fengcong3/HAPPE/README.md

 "-r REGION", optional parameter, the genomic region to be displayed, format: chromosome: start-end.

 "-s VARIANTLIST", optional parameter, the list of variant IDs you need to keep, using this parameter you cannot use the -r parameter.

+"-w TREEWIDTH", optional parameter, the width of the tree topology.

 "-i INFORMATION", optional parameter, additional sample information, the first column must be the sample ID.